 Information about what happens in inclement weather can be found here.
 Should it become necessary to shelter from the rain, please ensure your household or support bubble remains distanced from all others either under cover by the bar or under the canopy where you entered the theatre.
-Umbrellas are not permitted in the auditorium.
+Umbrellas are not permitted in the auditorium or on the lawn.
 MOREoutdoor events are never cancelled because of the rain.

 Are MOREoutdoor events suitable for children?